 The MASP Awards have become a prestigious calendar event for the architecture and interior design industry.
 Winners are given a year-long window of exposure and publicity through various TV programmes, social media posts, newspaper and magazine articles, outdoor exhibition and a high quality coffee-table publication.
 Every category award winner will also be presented with a framed certificate and a distinct and elegant trophy designed and produced by Contemporary modern artist Kane Cali.
 A commemorative bronze plaque will also be presented to the owners of the property for which the award was given.

-- Registration must be made online.
+- Registration and Payment must be made online.
+Entries will not be accepted without payment.
 Entrants will receive confirmation that their entry or entries have been successfully received via email once payment has been made.
+No other payment method will be accepted except at the discretion of the Planning Authority.

 - An entry may be submitted in a maximum of two categories as long as they meet the specific category description and criteria.
-Each category entry is a separate unique submission and is independent of any other entry, even if it is the same project.
+Each category entry is a separate unique submission; independent of any other entry even if of the same work.

 - Incomplete entries will not be accepted.
 No changes will be allowed by the submitter after the submission deadline.